 In this case, the gate control signal at IN+ is also applied to the RST input to reset the fault latch every switching cycle.
 Incorrect RST makes output go low.
-A fault condition, however, the gate driver remains in the latched fault state until the gate control signal changes to the 'gate low' state and resets the fault latch.
+A fault condition, however, the gate driver remains in the latched fault state until the gate control signal changes to the gate-low state and resets the fault latch.

-If the gate control signal is a continuous PWM signal, the fault latch will always be reset before IN+ goes high again.
-This configuration protects the IGBT on a cycle by cycle basis and automatically resets before the next 'on' cycle.
+If the gate control signal is a continuous PWM signal, the fault latch is always reset before IN+ goes high again.
+This configuration protects the IGBT on a cycle-by-cycle basis and automatically resets before the next on cycle.

-Figure 48.
-Auto Reset for Non-inverting and Inverting Input Configuration
+Figure 54.
+Auto Reset for Noninverting and Inverting Input Configuration